-3. SYSTEM REQUIREMENTS

-The following sections describe hardware and software requirements.
+3. SYSTEM REOUIREMENTS The following sections describe hardware and software requirements.
 3.1.
-HARDWARE

-- Intel(R) Xeon(R) processor (Intel(R) 64 architecture) - 1 GB of RAM recommended - 160 MB of free hard disk space required for installation

-3.2.
-SOFTWARE

-Operating Systems:

-- CentOS 6 and 7

-- Red Hat Enterprise Linux 6 and 7

-- SUSE Linux Enterprise Server 11 and 12

-- Ubuntu 14.04, 16.04, and 17.04 (See Section 6 for known issues)

-Runtimes:

-- Intel(R) MPI Library

-Note: While the full SDK versions of these components fulfill the requirement, only the runtime library is required.

-4. INSTALLATION NOTES

-Intel(R) Cluster Checker is distributed as part of Intel(R) Parallel Studio XE 2018 Cluster Edition and also as a standalone package.

-To install Intel(R) Cluster Checker as part of Intel(R) Parallel Studio XE 2018 Cluster Edition, please refer to the Intel(R) Parallel Studio XE 2018 Cluster Edition documentation.

-To install the standalone package, run the following commands:

-'''

-% tar -xzf l_clck_p_2018.1.<package#>.tgz -C /tmp

-% cd /tmp/l clck p 2018.1.<package#>

-'''

-% ./install.sh

-Notes:

-- The default Intel(R) Cluster Checker install path is /opt/intel/clck/2018.1.<package#>. - Intel(R) Cluster Checker needs to be installed on all nodes.
+HARDWARE - Intel(R) Xeon(R) processor (Intel(R) 64 architecture) - 1 GB of RAM recommended - 160 MB of free hard disk space required for installation 3.2.
+SOFTWARE Operating Systems: - CentOS 6 and 7 - Red Hat Enterprise Linux 6 and 7 - SUSE Linux Enterprise Server 11 and 12 - Ubuntu 14.04, 16.04, and 17.04 (See Section 6 for known issues) Runtimes: - Intel(R) MPI Library Note: While the full SDK versions of these components fulfill the requirement, only the runtime library is required.
+4. INSTALLATION NOTES Intel(R) Cluster Checker is distributed as a standalone package.
+To install package, run the following commands: % tar -xzf l clck p 2019.0.<package#>.tgz -C /tmp % cd /tmp/l_clck_p_2019.0.<package#> % ./install.sh Notes: - The default Intel(R) Cluster Checker install path is /opt/intel/clck/2019.0.<package#>. - Intel(R) Cluster Checker needs to be installed on all nodes.
 This can either be accomplished either by installing into a shared directory or by installing a local copy on each node.
 Both options are supported by the installer.

-5. DOCUMENTATION

-This release of Intel(R) Cluster Checker includes the following documentation:

-The Getting Started Guide walks through using Intel(R) Cluster Checker for the first time.
+5. DOCUMENTATION This release of Intel(R) Cluster Checker includes the following documentation: The Getting Started Guide walks through using Intel(R) Cluster Checker for the first time.
 The Intel(R) Cluster Checker User's Guide contains information about how to use, configure, and extend Intel(R) Cluster Checker.
 The User's Guide describes the basic usage models, contains information about specific configuration options, explains how to embed Intel(R) Cluster Checker functionality into other applications, shows how to add new checks to the tool, and demonstrates how to modify existing checks.
 The Intel(R) Cluster Checker API reference describes the API that may be used to embed Intel(R) Cluster Checker functionality into other software programs.

-The documentation can be found at https://software.intel.com/en-us/intel-cluster-checker-support/documentation.

-6. KNOWN LIMITATIONS AND TROUBLESHOOTING

-The following is a list of known issues in this release.

-- Data collection behavior and functionality - o If the temporary directory used during collection is located on a shared file system, the directory will not be deleted. - o The ORCM plugin is a technical preview feature. - o Databases located on NFS file systems mounted with the "nolock" option are not supported.
+The documentation can be found at https://software.intel.com/en-us/intelcluster-checker-support/documentation.
+6. KNOWN LIMITATIONS AND TROUBLESHOOTING The following is a list of known issues in this release. - Data collection behavior and functionality o If the temporary directory used during collection is located on a shared file system, the directory will not be deleted. o The ORCM plugin is a technical preview feature. o Databases located on NFS file systems mounted with the "nolock" option are not supported.
 Not all data from concurrent data collection instances per database will be written to the database and the database may become corrupted.
 A single data collector instance per database can usually be used successfully in this case.

 - o The error "Error: disk I/O error" may be generated when accessing a database located on a Lustre file system.
-The Lustre file system must be mounted with the "-o flock" option.

-- o The 'iozone' data provider does not execute correctly on diskless clusters.

-- o If collecting data as root, the value of the CLCK_SHARED_TEMP_DIR environment variable must be set to the fully-qualified path of a directory accessible on all nodes.
+The Lustre file system must be mounted with the "-o flock" option. - o The 'iozone' data provider does not execute correctly on diskless clusters. - o If collecting data as root, the value of the CLCK_SHARED_TEMP_DIR environment variable must be set to the fully-qualified path of a directory accessible on all nodes.

-- o When running on Ubuntu, it is necessary to run with privileged access in order to ensure that hardware uniformity checks based on the operation of lshw's run properly.

-- o When collecting data on Ubuntu, if the installed "which" command does not support --skip-functions and --skip-alias, a few providers will need additional configuration and a few providers will not run successfully.
-The following providers must be configured for the specification of absolute binary location:

-- cpuid

-- cpupower

-- dmesg

-- ibstat

-- lscpu

-- numactl

-- opahfirev

-- opasmaquery